pilot2254/pilot2254/quotes.md

 > "Don't trust people who don't put swear words in their code comments."

 > "Forgot I was sitting on the toilet watching this smh, my legs are numb.
 Nice video"

+> "Today is the youngest you will ever be"